TTWNO/tait.tech/isaif.md

 we are not supposed to hate anyone, yet almost everyone hates somebody at some time or other, whether he admits it to himself or not.
 Some people are so highly socialized that the attempt to think, feel and act morally imposes a severe burden on them.
-In order to avoid feelings of guilt, they continually have to deceive themselves about their own motives and find moral explanations for feelings and actions that in reality have a nonmoral origin.
+In order to avoid feelings of guilt, they continually have to deceive themselves about their own motives and find moral explanations for feelings and actions that in reality have a non-moral origin.
 We use the term “oversocialized” to describe such people. [<a href="#footnote-2">2</a>]
 </p>